From the more famous routes to lesser-known byways and highways, here are some of the…

 The Carlyle, Empire Suite, New York

 Here’s a place that I could just move into if it wasn’t $15,000 a night!!
-The Carlyle’s Empire Suite has incredible floor to ceiling windows providing magical views (moonset and sunrise) of Central Park and a high-society address that usually takes generations to acquire.
-Located on floors 28 and 29, this immaculate space features 2,600 sq. ft. of space, spiral staircase, cashmere walls, full kitchen, sitting room, modern electronics and private art collection.
+The Carlyle’s Empire Suite has incredible floor-to-ceiling windows providing magical views (moonset and sunrise) of Central Park and a high-society address that usually takes generations to acquire.
+Located on floors 28 and 29, this immaculate space features 2,600 sq. ft. of space, a spiral staircase, cashmere walls, a full kitchen, sitting room, modern electronics, and a private art collection.

 More from Samantha Brown: